wolfkanglim/lineflow-visualizer/README.md

 # lineflow-visualizer
+Create a beautiful animations.
+HTML canvas rendering of 2D shapes and bitmap images.
+Use vanilla JavaScript to draw a single line animating vector field.
-Line flow animation with music visualizer can be recorded webm file.
+Line flow animation with music visualizer can be recorded to webm file use Web Audio API.